OpenTechSchool/python-data-intro/core/notebook.md

 * Using a nifty tool called NBViewer you can easily share IPython Notebooks on the internet, rendered as web pages (but still downloadable to play with in IPython.)
 Check out the [NBViewer home page](http://nbviewer.ipython.org/) or the [IPython Notebook gallery](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks) for some interesting starting points

+## Next Chapter

+Time to give Notebook a real workout!
+The next chapter is [Working With Text Files](text-files.html)